icpc/ccs-specs/Contest_API.md

 the event feed.

 Live data is generated during the contest and new elements are expected.
-Data is immutable though, only inserts, no updates or deletes of elements.
+Data is immutable though: only inserts, no updates or deletes of elements.
 It does have associated timestamp/contest time attributes.
 Inserts and deletes are notified via the event feed. **Note**: judgements are the exception to immutability in a weak sense: they get